apache/incubator-kie-kogito-examples/kogito-usertasks-custom-lifecycle-quarkus/README.md

 * working with user tasks
 * four eye principle with user tasks

+In addition this quickstart also shows how to use custom life cycle for user tasks that uses custom life cycle phases compared to those supported by default.

+Start
+Complete - extended the default one that allows only to complete started tasks

 <p align="center"><img width=75% height=50% src="docs/images/process.png"></p>

 Diagram Properties (top)